 However, as a result of changes in the industry that included unbundling of services by utilities and state-mandated unbundling of retail services, facilities once used solely for local distribution of bundled retail sales were engaging in both unbundled wholesale transmission and retail delivery.
-The Court recognized that in Order 888, "FERC left the regulation of bundled retail transmission to the states, concluding that 'when transmission is sold at retail as part and parcel of the delivered product called electric energy, the transaction is a sale of electric energy at retail."
+The Court recognized that in Order 888, "FERC left the regulation of bundled retail transmission to the sates, concluding that 'when transmission is sold at retail as part and parcel of the delivered product called electric energy, the transaction is a sale of electric energy at retail."
 Id.
-Using a seven factor jurisdictional test for determining which facilities qualify as local distribution facilities and which do not, FERC claimed exclusive authority over those facilities that are not local distribution facilities.
+Using a seven factor jurisdictional test for determining which facilities qualify as local distribution facilities that are not local distribution facilities.
 Id.